BepInEx/BepInEx.UnityInjectorLoader/README.md

 ## Installation

 0. Install BepInEx [BepInEx](https://github.com/BepInEx/BepInEx/releases)
-1. Exctract the archive into `BepInEx` folder.
+1. Exctract the archive into your game folder.
 The files will be automatically put into their correct places
 2. Run the game once to generate the config file
 2. Modify the configuration file found in `BepInEx\config\org.bepinex.plugins.unityinjectorloader.cfg` if needed
 3. Move UnityInjector plug-ins to the specified folder